hashsequence/Linux-Job-Worker/README.md

 * we will be using grpc with mutual tls

-* certificates will be generated using openssl and self-signed, though in a real production environment, certificates will be generated and signed by a valid certificate authority (CA). there is :
+* certificates will be generated using openssl and self-signed to keep things simple for this project

-    * public domains:

-        *  Let’s Encrypt - a free automated open certificate authority got cert generation and distribution

-    * private domains:

-        * vault to generate signing requests, centrify for renewels of certificates

 #### Mutual TLS